We have tried hard to make sure most common questions are answered on our Web site

 service account, though.

 Yes.
-Windows Server 2008 R2 is our preferred server platform now. .NET Framework
+Windows Server 2008 R2 / Windows Server 2012 R2 / Windows Server 2016 are our preferred server platforms now. .NET Framework

-applications are compiled in real-time and can run as either 32-bit or 64-bit applications.
+applications are compiled in real-time and can run as either 32-bit or 64-bit applications but we are no longer supporting the software on 32-bit operating systems.

 Shame on us!
 Contact us: firstname.lastname@example.org